Zuehlke/security-onboarding/testing/04_Selenium/Readme.md

 Welcome to Selenium course

 Here you can find detailed presentation about using Selenium in Java for creating automated UI test cases.
 Steps to get started:

+1. Install Java on your mashine
+2. Install Maven
-1. Clone this repository localy
+3. Clone this repository localy

 In Selenium.pptx presentation you can find details on how to use selenium.
 Presentation follows examples from  zLibrary_SeleniumTests scripts.